Symmetry, topology, duality, chirality, and criticality in a spin-1/2 XXZ ladder with a four-spin interaction: Introduction

 More examples of distinct featureless phases on a ladder can be found in the presence of exchange anisotropy.
-Liu {\it et al.}\ \cite{LiuZX12} have conducted a detailed classification of SPT phases in a spin-$\frac12$ two-leg ladder for the symmetry group $D_2\times\sigma$, where $\sigma$ is the symmetry with respect to the interchange of the two legs.
+Liu {\it et al.}\ \cite{LiuZX12} have conducted a detailed classification of SPT phases in a spin-$\frac12$ two-leg ladder for the symmetry group $D_2\times\sigma$, where $\sigma$ is the symmetry with respect to the interchange of the two legs; this symmetry is {\it local} in the sense that each symmetry transformation can be decomposed into a product of unitary transformations acting on different rungs.
 They have found three new SPT phases termed $t_\mu~(\mu=x,y,z)$, which can be viewed as twisted variants of the Haldane phase.
 Specifically, the $t_\mu$ phase is related with the Haldane phase (termed $t_0$ in Ref.\ \cite{LiuZX12}) under the $\pi$ rotation of spins about the $\mu$-axis on the first leg,

 These phases appear in highly anisotropic XXZ and XYZ ladder models \cite{LiuZX12, Manmana13, Fuji15, Fuji16}.
 Henceforth, we use the term ``the Haldane* phase'' \cite{Fuji15,Ogino21spt,Ogino22} to refer to the $t_z$ phase, which appears in the presence of XXZ anisotropy.
 The Haldane* state is a superposition of various states covered by intra-leg singlet pairs and inter-leg twisted singlet pairs, as shown in Fig.\ \ref{fig:laddermodel}(d).